Programme Evaluation and Planning (PEP) Process

 • Refresher for all SQAs on PEP processes.

-Why do we do PEP?
+Why do we complee PEPs?

 PEP is led by Manaakitia te Rito, our Te Noho Kotahitanga principles supported by Academic Committee and the Academic Evaluation, Review, and Improvements Policy.
 In essence the process supports Unitec to manaaki the success of our learners and communities.